Montgomery, Texas: Birthplace of the Lone Star Flag

 On July 7, 1922, Edmund B. Stewart, son of the early Montgomery settler Charles B. Stewart, claimed in a letter that his father had drafted the original design of the Lone Star Flag, enclosing what he claimed was his father's draft of the flag's design.
 To date, this letter and draft copy, along with claims by Stewart's descendants, remain the only evidence currently known that Charles Stewart was the designer of the flag.
 In particular, the lack of evidence not directly tied to the Stewart family has caused many flag historians to question Stewart's claim.
 As a legacy of the Stewart claim, the city of Montgomery describes itself as the "birthplace of the Texas Lone Star Flag."

 Geography

 Montgomery is located at 30°23'22" North, 95°41'53" West (30.389406, –95.698089).

-According to the United States Census Bureau, the city has a total area of 4.6 sqmi, of which 4.5 sqmi is land and 0.1 sqmi is water, for a total area of 1.31% water.
+According to the United States Census Bureau, the city has a total area of 4.6 sqmi, of which 0.1 sqmi (1.31%) is covered by water.